 Skin and Hair

 In order to keep his skin/hair shiny and relieved, we give him a bath once a week, using only water and oat.
 We first wash him fast with cold water.
 Then we put an oat mixture all over his body (about 1/2 a cup of oat flakes, blended with some water, till it gets creamy; we may add 1-2 tbsp of baking soda as well).
 We massage well his skin and comb his hair.
 Then, we quickly wash him again, with cold water.

 We usually comb his hair when we go out.
-It’s good to keep his toxins moving inside, to remove “dead” hair (better outside, than inside our home) and to make his hair shine, as his skin oils spread.
+It keeps his toxins moving, it removes “dead” hair and it makes his hair shine.
 Besides, he loves it!